Key takeaways:

 What is computer vision?

-In simple terms, computer vision is a subset of artificial intelligence (AI) that enables machines to interpret and make decisions based on visual data — like images and videos.
+In simple terms, computer vision is a subset of artificial intelligence (AI) that enables machines to interpret and make decisions from visual data, such as images and videos.
 It mimics human vision, allowing computers to “see” and analyze visual content to detect patterns, identify objects and provide actionable insights.

 Computer vision applications in retail